SwissDataScienceCenter/renku-python/design/001-new-workflow-commands/001-new-workflow-commands.md

 ## Rationale and Alternatives

 Since we want to use different workflow backends, it makes sense to have a common denominator language that can be mapped to those languages.
-And it makes sense to have this live in the Knowledge Graph, so it can easily be acessed and processed in our application.
+And it makes sense to have this live in the Knowledge Graph, so it can easily be accessed and processed in our application.
 Having CLI commands to achieve this should help usability and support users that might not be familiar with workflow languages.

 An alternative would be to pick an existing workflow language and just embed that in our graph.
-Users would then have to write workflows in that language and renku would just have support for tracking executions done in that language.
+Users would then have to write workflows in that language and Renku would just have support for tracking executions done in that language.
 We would still need to represent this in the KG or have e.g. the UI parse those workflow files to display them to users.
 We already tried this approach to some extent with how we used CWL in the past, but having to parse the files and not having the metadata stored in an easily accessible format was cumbersome.

-Not doing this and leaving `renku run/rerun/update` as is would severly limit use-cases that have repeatedly been brought up users and also limits Renku's usefulness for tracking provenance, possibly discouraging users from using the feature alltogether.
+Not doing this and leaving `renku run/rerun/update` as is would severely limit use-cases that have repeatedly been brought up users and also limits Renku's usefulness for tracking provenance, possibly discouraging users from using the feature altogether.

 ## Unresolved questions